flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 #### Multicore chaos

 Before we begin, we need to address something fundamental.
 With homogenous multi-core CPUs, all cores are entitled to 'own' the system, but this would only lead to chaos, so only one is tasked with directing the rest.
-The leader is commonly called 'master core' while the rest is named 'slave core' or just 'core'.
+The leader is commonly called 'master core' while the rest are named 'slave core' or just 'core'.

 Outside the Xbox world, this hierarchy is sometimes found hardwired into the chip, while other architectures need manual intervention.
 For instance: